Rohwer-Lab/HRP-direct-fitting/README.md

 - Click on the `HRP_experiment_analyser.ipynb` notebook file.
 This will display the contents of the notebook.
 - Click on the ![Colab](https://colab.research.google.com/assets/colab-badge.svg) icon.
 This will open the notebook in Google Colab.
+- Click on "Run anyway" when you see the "Warning: This notebook was not authored by Google" popup.

 ## Set-up of local computational environment